eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 | `clients.puris.secret`     | Secret of the manage client                                               |
 | `clients.edc.id`           | ID of the manage client                                                   |
 | `clients.edc.secret.alias` | **Path to secret in the vault** accessed by the edc for the manage client |

+## Running the PURIS FOSS Application on Shared Enablement Services

+PURIS FOSS still has limited capability to be operated on shared enablement services.

+Shared enablement services are:

+1. The Connector (EDC)
+2. The Digital Twin Registry (DTR)

+The following issues are known:

+1. DTR: The PURIS FOSS can't be operated with overlapping material definitions.
+If another application creates submodels for the same material.
+PURIS FOSS overwrites the Digital Twins ignoring other access rights and submodels (see [chapter runtime view of arc42](../architecture/06_runtime_view.md)).
+2. EDC:
+   - PURIS FOSS can't naturally reuse EDC assets.
+It provides own asset and contract definitions (see chapters [runtime view](../architecture/06_runtime_view.md) and [data sovereignty concepts](../architecture/08_concepts.md#data-sovereignty) of arc42).
+   - PURIS FOSS **CAN** be operated with DTRs that are accessible to all members but are differentiated on lower digital twin level by [BPNL based access control](https://github.com/eclipse-tractusx/sldt-digital-twin-registry/blob/v0.9.0/docs/architecture/6-crosscutting-concepts.md#access-control-to-digital-twins-based-on-the-bpn-business-partner-number-tenantid).
+To do so you can set the helm chart property `puris.backend.dtr.edc.asset.register` to `false`.

+### Supported Shared DTR Asset and Policy

+If the helm chart property `puris.backend.dtr.edc.asset.register` is set to `false`.
+Then the following constraints need to hold:

+The DTR Asset is configured to

+1. be the same DTR configured in `puris.backend.dtr.url`.
+2. is accessible by all Partners (e.g. access policy = only CX membership is active and purpose = dtr or PURIS)

+Please note: these conditions are not evaluated by PURIS FOSS and must be assessed by the administrator / operator.

+PURIS FOSS will still create and maintain digital twins as if the DTR would only be used by PURIS FOSS.

 ## Data Sovereignty related configuration